Andrássy Avenue: A timeless and elegant UNESCO-listed jewel in Budapest

 The art of shopping on Andrássy Avenue

 If you’ve got a love for high fashion, Andrássy Avenue is the place to be.
 Think of it as Budapest’s Rodeo Drive, where international luxury brands meet Hungarian elegance.
-As you wander, you’ll encounter top-tier names like Gucci, Louis Vuitton, and Burberry—their shop windows glittering with opulent designs that almost beg you to step inside (or at least dream a little as you pass by).
+As you wander, you’ll encounter top-tier names like Gucci, Louis Vuitton, Moncler and Rolex — their shop windows glittering with opulent designs that almost beg you to step inside (or at least dream a little as you pass by).
 But it’s not just the global giants; there are also local boutiques worth checking out, showcasing Hungarian designers who blend traditional craftsmanship with contemporary flair.

 Culture along the way: from opera to art